AutoJenny/blog/docs/workflow/step_addition_checklist.md

 - Always set `output_field` and `output_value` for summary display.
 - Always test with `curl` before considering a step "working".
 - If the UI is blank or says "not configured", check config structure, backend variable passing, and DB fields.
 - Always ensure `stepId` is passed from backend to template and checked in JavaScript before making API calls.
-If `stepId` is null/undefined, log a warning and do not call the API.
-This prevents 500 errors from invalid stepId values.
+- Check both navigation elements for correct step names and links.
+- Use the correct config file for the stage (`planning_steps.json` or `writing_steps.json`).
+- Make custom prompt files optional in `load_step_config()`.